 - Allow adequate drying time for all surfaces between coats.

 - It’s time for the fun part to begin!
-Add your furnishings, unleash your creative flair & enjoy your new space.
+Add your furnishings, unleash your creative flair & enjoy your featured space.

 Want to know more?
 Talk to an architectural expert: